karenmajewicz/gbl-docs/docs/settings.md

 ### `FIELDS`

 All metadata fields are linked with their respective identifiers in the SOLR index in this hash.
-To learn more about the default GeoBlacklight metadata schema, Aardvark, see [Metadata](../../overview/metadata) or read the [OGM Aardvark specification](https://opengeometadata.org/ogm-aardvark/).
+To learn more about the default GeoBlacklight metadata schema, Aardvark, view the [OGM Aardvark specification](https://opengeometadata.org/ogm-aardvark/).

 ### `INSTITUTION`